Withdrawing From RRSP and TFSA For Retired Canadians in 2023

 - Understanding how income generated from this type of investment gets taxed when it’s outside of your RRSP or TFSA.

-- Understanding how countries outside of Canada tax the dividend returns on your stock investments before you get them.
+- Understanding how countries outside of Canada tax the dividend returns on your stock investments before they land in your pocket.

 So… here’s a quick look at how various types of ETFs will incur the foreign withholding tax.
 Thanks to Dan Bortolotti over at PWL for his help on sorting this part out!